Health

 Industrial Hygiene at Refineries and Other Production Sites

 To prevent health hazards to workers at refineries and other production sites, the Group trains industrial hygienists for each site and carries out industrial hygiene activities.
+In addition, we are working on the management of chemical substances to ensure compliance with the Industrial Safety and Health Act, which was revised in April 2024.

 Measures Against Exposure to Chemical Substances